 As I shared in the previous article How do Vietnamese celebrate the Lunar New Year (Tet)?, one of the typical activities that Vietnamese people often do to celebrate Tet is visiting relatives, neighbors, friends, and teachers.

-Therefore, tray of Tet confectionery and jam is something that every home must have to welcome visitors.
+Therefore, a tray of Tet confectionery and jam is something that every home must have to welcome visitors.
 It’s also a popular gift that Vietnamese people often offer each other before Tet arrives.

 This traditional food plays as a special catalyst to make the conversation opener, more friendly, and more interesting.
 Eating a piece of jam and drinking a sip of tea is an amazing moment to enjoy Tet and catch up with friends and family.